-- PS 122 or HIST 121 - Two of the following: SPAN 230B, 230C, 230D, 230E - Six electives on Latin American topics (two must be in History/Social Science; two must be 300 level; and three must be taught in Spanish). - A one-credit senior capstone project (LAST 399 or 400) - In addition, all Latin American Studies majors must participate in the Knox College program in Buenos Aires, some other approved study abroad program in a Latin American country, or an equivalent experience of at least a trimester in duration (such as an internship or an independent study) in a Latin American country.
+- PS 122 - Two of the following: SPAN 230B, 230C, 230D, 230E - Six electives on Latin American topics (two must be in History/Social Science; two must be 300 level; and three must be taught in Spanish). - A one-credit senior capstone project (LAST 399 or 400) - In addition, all Latin American Studies majors must participate in an approved study abroad program or an equivalent experience of at least a trimester in duration (such as an internship or an independent study) in a Latin American country.
+Requirements for the minor 5 credits as follows: